gotestyourself/gotestsum/README.md

 outputs use color to highlight pass, fail, or skip.

 The `--format-icons` flag changes the icons used by `pkgname` and `testdox` formats.
+You can set the `GOTESTSUM_FORMAT_ICONS` environment variable, instead of the flag.

 Commonly used formats (see `--help` for a full list):